hazelcast/hazelcast-jet-reference-manual/docs/010_Introduction/03_Relationship_with_Hazelcast_IMDG.md

 ### Reading from and Writing to Hazelcast Distributed Data Structures

-Jet embedds Hazelcast IMDG.
+Jet embeds Hazelcast IMDG.
 Therefore, Jet can use Hazelcast IMDG maps, caches and lists on the embedded cluster as sources and sinks of data and make use of data locality.
 A Hazelcast `IMap` or `ICache` is distributed by partitions across the cluster and Jet members are able to